KshitijSohoni/Sentiment-Analysis/README.md

 For detailed information about the dataset used in this project and the preprocessing steps applied, please refer to the [Data_Overview.md](Data_Overview.md) file.

+---

+# First Approach: Categorizing by Review Ratings

+The reviews were categorized into three distinct sentiment categories: "Good," "Moderate," and "Bad."
+Reviews with ratings of 5 or 4 were categorized as "Good," those with a rating of 3 fell into the "Moderate" category, and any ratings of 2 or 1 were classified as "Bad."

+### The following algorithms were implemented along with the respective evaluation metrics

+**Machine Learning Algorithms**
+- Decision Tree
+- Naive Bayes Classifier
+- Random Forest
+- Support Vector Machines (SVM)
+- K-Nearest Neighbors (KNN)

+**Deep Learning Algorithms**
+- LSTM
+- Bidirectional LSTM
+- CuDNNLSTM (LSTM variant optimized for GPUs)
+- Gated Recurrent Unit (GRU)
+- XGBoost
+- Convolution Neural Network (CNN)